SaiPrakash1997/cs5293sp22-project3/README.md

 * I have defined the url to '_unredactor.tsv_' file in the program.
 So, if the location of that file change or access to that repository becomes private then it is not possible to train and test the model.

+* If data is corrupted in the '_unredactor.tsv_' file then ML model can't be trained and results will be biased or won't be appropriate.

 ### Functions and approach